MarcNo/genealogy-docker-hack/README.md

 * This docker image includes the genealogy of the US Presidents (circa 2000) downloaded from http://webtreeprint.com/tp_famous_gedcoms.php (pres.ged)

+* NEW: Use rpi-Dockerfile for a slight variant that runs on a Raspberry Pi.

 ------------------------------------------------------------------------
 Marc Nozell (marc@nozell.com)